WatIsDeze/SchizoMania-FTE/DEVNOTES.md

 # Prototype - Alpha - 0.1
 ## MUST DO LIST:
--
 - We'll figure out those Outputs too.
--

 - The following entities below need additions.
 Before we can move on.
-- We'll likely add our own env_fade too.
-It kinda sucks we need to
-- deviate, but we seek more features than the core gs-entbase has atm.
+We'll likely add our own env_fade too.
+It kinda sucks we need to deviate, but we seek more features than the core gs-entbase has atm.
--
--

 - remove OLD HUD STUFF.

--
+- Add KEY support to the strings in HUD_Notifications.

 - FIX bug that one can use any item (at least, it removes them lol)

 - Implement custom hud_textmessage, which DOES also trigger targets.
   -- Implement with the typical quake font the UI uses already, but
      larger.
 Maybe let text scroll in a bit.
 Possibly have a small shadowy background layer made in Krita to drop below it.
-  -- TODO: Fix trigger delay issue.
+  [75%]

 - Implement a custom func_door/func_door_rotating with extra sound and trigger options.
   -- Locked door sound for example